Writing Rubric Self-Assessment: How to Teach Students to Use One

 Once your students have experience with self-assessing their writing pieces, ask them to write a rubric of their own!
 You may be impressed with the strict criteria they come up with for assessment.

 Teaching kids to reflect on their learning is so important.
-Helping your students self-assess their learning will help them take ownership of their education while giving you more time (something every teacher needs!).
+Helping your students will help them take ownership of their education while giving you more time (something every teacher needs!).

 Think of a rubric as a tool that your students can use to improve their writing skills and their ability to reflect on their own learning.
 This tool will not only improve their writing now but will also prepare them for the writing demands they will face in the future.